TaterTotterson/microWakeWords/README.md

 • No other parts of the YAML need to be edited
 • Test your wake word in **TTS first** to ensure it’s pronounced correctly
   (you may need to spell it creatively for best results)

+---

+## 🤖 Use These Wake Words in Tater

+If you are using **Tater**, you can now do all of this directly from the **ESPHome → Firmware** tab instead of editing the YAML by hand.

+### Quick steps
+1. Open **ESPHome** in Tater and go to the **Firmware** tab
+2. Pick your firmware template and connected device
+3. In the **Micro Wake Word** section, choose any wake word from the built-in list or paste your own custom model URL
+4. Review the other substitutions and click **Build + Flash**

+Tater reads its wake-word picker from this repository, so when a new wake word is added here, it will show up in Tater automatically.